Phil Heath is renowned for his success as a professional bodybuilder. He managed to win Mr. Olympia's title 7 years in a row.

 During peak training times, this would amount to 5,000+ calories every day, which is more than double the average intake.

-In my experience as a personal trainer, I have found that some of the serious bodybuilders I work with struggle more with eating food than putting in the time at the gym.
+In my experience as a coach, I have found that some of the serious bodybuilders I work with struggle more with eating food than putting in the time at the gym.

 Phil Heath’s Supplement Stack